Real Estate Mauritius · Westimmo

 Tourist Visa

-60 to 90 days depending on nationality · Extendable up to 6 months/year
+60 to 90 days depending on nationality · extendable up to 6 months/year

-Free · Full nationality list at immigration.govmu.org
+Free of charge · nationality list available on immigration.govmu.org

 60–90 days · Free